compwron/compwron.github.io/_posts/2015-05-05-becoming-real.md

   - you mean, other than my own gems that no one except me uses?
 Someday.
 - contribute to a language
   - done, but in the very minorest of minor ways.
 Scale up.
+- present at a major conference
+  - submitting proposals is the first step, right?